dougeby/IntuneDocs/intune/early-edition.md

 Protect files and folders from unauthorized changes by unfriendly apps.<br><br>**Enable**: Prevent untrusted apps from modifying or deleting files in protected folders and from writing to disk sectors.<br><br>
 **Block disk modification only**:<br>Block untrusted apps from writing to disk sectors.
 Untrusted apps can still modify or delete files in protected folders.|

+### New Windows Defender Application Guard settings <!-- 1631890 -->

+- **Enable graphics acceleration**

+Administrators will be able to enable a virtual graphics processor for Windows Defender Application Guard.
+This setting allows the CPU to offload graphics rendering to the vGPU.
+This can improve performance when working with graphics intense websites or watching video within the container.

+- **SaveFilestoHost**

+Administrators will be able to enable files to pass from Microsoft Edge running in the container to the host file system.
+Turning this on will allow users to download files from Microsoft Edge in the container to the host file system.

 ### See enrollment restrictions per user <!-- 1634444 -->
 On the troubleshooting blade, you will be able to see the enrollment restrictions that are in effect for each user.

 ### Configuring a self-updating mobile MSI app <!-- 1740840 -->
 You will be able to configure a known self-updating mobile MSI app to ignore the version check process.
 This capability is useful to avoid getting into race condition.
 For instance, this could occur when the app being auto-updated by the app developer and is also being updated by Intune.
 Both could try to enforce a version of the app on Windows client, which could create a conflict.

+### Additions to System Security settings for Windows 10 and later compliance policies <!--1704133 -->

+Additions to the Windows 10 compliance settings will be available, including requiring Firewall and Windows Defender Antivirus.

 ### Related sets of app licenses supported in Intune <!-- 1864117 -->
 Intune in the Azure portal will support related sets of app licenses as a single app item in the UI.
 In addition, any Offline Licensed apps synced from Microsoft Store for Business will be consolidated into a single app entry and any deployment details from the individual packages will be migrated over to the single entry.
 To view related sets of app licenses in the Azure portal, select **App licenses** from the **Mobile apps** blade.